j-p-higgins/j-p-higgins.github.io/justsound.md

 Label specialising in compilations of new, experimental sounds from the UK and Ireland.
 Releases will be a couple of times a year on CD and digital and kept as affordable as possible.
 Any profits generated will go to charity.

 ### Submit a track if…
-- It loosely falls under the umbrella of ‘experimental’ including, but not limited to, noise, drone, field recording, ambient, glitch, music concrete, free improvisation, contemporary classical, etc.
+- It loosely falls under the umbrella of ‘experimental’ including, but not limited to, noise, drone, field recording, ambient, glitch, musique concrète, free improvisation, contemporary classical, etc.
 - You are currently based in the UK or Ireland
 - The track hasn’t been released elsewhere before
 - You own full copyright (no uncleared samples)